lizhanmit/learning-notes/spark-note/spark-note.md

 #### Parquet

-**Recommend** writing data out to Parquet for long-term storage because reading from a Parquet file will always be more efficient than JSON or CSV.
+**Recommend** writing data out to Parquet for long-term storage because reading from a Parquet file will always be **more efficient than JSON or CSV**.

 Advantages: